List of Farm to Market Roads in Texas (2500–2599): FM 2552

 Farm to Market Road 2552 (FM 2552) is located in Parker County in Weatherford.

 FM 2552 begins at a junction with I-20 and Clear Lake Road.
 The highway travels briefly along Clear Lake Road before traveling along Santa Fe Drive in a northwestern direction before turning west near Briarhaven Boulevard, then turns north near Park Avenue.
 FM 2552 turns off of Santa Fe Drive onto Jack Borden Way at an intersection.
 The highway travels along Jack Borden Way through the Town Creek greenbelt before ending at an intersection with US 180.

 The current FM 2552 was designated on February 29, 1968, traveling from US 80 (now US 180) southeastward to I-20.
-The highway was re-routed onto to Jack Borden Way near the town square in 2016 as part of the city's plan to alleviate vehicle traffic in the area.
+The highway was rerouted onto Jack Borden Way near the town square in 2016 as part of the city's plan to alleviate vehicle traffic in the area.

 FM 2552 (1958)

 FM 2552 was originally designated on October 31, 1958, running from US 82 west of New Boston southward to SH 98 at a distance of 3.0 mi.
 The highway was cancelled on October 3, 1966, when SH 98 was rerouted.
 The old route of SH 98 east of FM 1840 became part of FM 1840.